 For one, the discussion of investment in the mobile wireless services industry is fundamentally flawed.
 By highlighting a decrease in investment between 2015 and 2016, this section was clearly written to support the false narrative that the 2015 Open Internet Order deterred wireless carriers from investing in their networks.
 Despite my office’s request, this Report does not include data from the 19th, 18th, and 16th Competition Reports, which showed investment from all commercial wireless companies declined from $33.1 billion in 2013 to $30.9 billion in 2015.
 In case you missed it, those reports predated the 2015 Order.

 According to CTIA’s data, wireless investment grew substantially from $20.4 billion in 2009 to $33.1 billion in 2013.
 Commissioner Clyburn is correct; wireless investment dropped from $33.1 billion in 2013 to $32.1 billion in 2014.
 But keep in mind, the FCC’s Open Internet proceeding began in early 2014.
-In May 2014, the FCC adopted a Notice of Proposed Rulemaking inviting comments on bright light rules and the possible imposition of Title II regulation.
+In May 2014, the FCC adopted a Notice of Proposed Rulemaking inviting comments on bright line rules and the possible imposition of Title II regulation.
 And in November 2014, President Obama encouraged the FCC to reclassify broadband under Title II of the Communications Act.

 Therefore, the writing was on the wall throughout most of 2014 that the FCC would impose some type of more stringent Internet regulation than the regulations then in place.
 The regulatory uncertainty hovering over broadband Internet service providers during this time discouraged them from investing in network infrastructure.